 What’s the Best Way to Prep for Your Residency Interview?

 Your residency interview is your chance to show your target programs that you’ve got what it takes to join their team.
-Everything in your application, including your medical student performance evaluation (MSPE) and evaluations, is fair game for interviewers.
+Everything in your application, including your medical student performance evaluation and other evaluations, is fair game for interviewers.
 These are some of the most common questions you’ll hear: You’re also likely to be asked…

 Practicing for Your Med School Interview